port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 ngrok http 8080
 ```

-And you should get a forwarding URL:
+And you should see similar output:

 ```shell
 ngrok